-The Berner Brot is as lovely as the Mid-Evil city.
-A brief history of Bern: It’s the countries capital, and it’s where the parliament building is.
+The Berner Bread is as lovely as the Mid-Evil city of Bern.
+A brief history: Bern is the countries capital, and it’s where the parliament building is.
 It is perched on the River Aare, and has a beautiful view of the Bernese Alp Range.
-If that wasn’t enough, Bern was home to Albert Einstein in the early 20 century as well as the Einstein Museum, it’s home to Switzerland’s most influential artist, Paul Klee (1879-1940), and in 1983, was added to the Unesco World Heritage Site for the special “Laube” or “arcade” cobble stone alley/streets that is a wonderful open shopping area oozing with charm, culture, and world heritage!
+If that wasn’t enough, Bern was home to Albert Einstein in the early 20th century as well as the Einstein Museum.
+It’s home to Switzerland’s most influential artist, Paul Klee (1879-1940).
+In 1983, was added to the Unesco World Heritage Site for the special “Laube” or “arcade” cobble stone alley/streets that is a wonderful open shopping area oozing with charm, culture, and world heritage!

 Now, the bread which hails from this important region is a special bit of history rolled up into 500 grams of flour, water and yeast.
 This bread is made with “ruch” or wheat flour grown from the region.
 It’s round in shape, and is given a cut down the long center part before the bake.
 We do have a few other round breads from other canton’s, but this one is special in it’s perfect form.
 Even though it’s made with ‘ruch’ flour (wheat), it’s appearance is that of an artesian white, or farmer’s bread.
 In the sense that it’s light in color on the inside, and so soft, airy and delicate.